awsdocs/amazon-transcribe-developer-guide/doc_source/tagging.md

 # Tagging resources<a name="tagging"></a>

-A tag is a custom metadata label that you can add to a resource in order to make it easier to identify, organize, and find in a search\.
+A tag is a custom metadata label that you can add to a resource to make it easier to identify, organize, and find in a search\.
 Tags are comprised of two individual parts: A tag key and a tag value\.
 This is referred to as a key:value pair\.

 A tag key typically represents a larger category, while a tag value represents a subset of that category\.
 For example you could have *tag key=Color* and *tag value=Blue*, which would produce the key:value pair `Color:Blue`\.
 Note that you can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 Omitting the tag value is the same as using an empty string\.